Viola odorata

-Viola odorata is a species of flowering plant in the family Violaceae native to Eurasia.
+Viola odorata is a species of flowering plant in the family Violaceae.
 The small hardy herbaceous perennial is commonly known as wood violet, sweet violet, English violet, common violet, florist's violet, or garden violet.

+The plant is native to Eurasia.
+The leaves and flowers are edible and have been used to make fragrances.

 Description

 Viola odorata spreads with stolons (above-ground shoots).
 The plant reaches 15 cm in height.
-The leaves and flowers are all in a basal rosette, and the leaf stalks have downward-pointing hairs.
+The leaves and stems are all in a basal rosette.
+The leaf stalks have downward-pointing hairs.
 The leaves are kidney-shaped and reach 6 cm long.

 The flowers are normally either dark violet or white and are scented.
 The style is hooked (and does not end with a rounded appendage).
 The perennial flowers mature when the plant is at a height of 4-6 in and a spread of 8-24 in.